 This Policy will be formally reviewed by Academic Board every 5 years.
-In order to incorporate any changes to national and/or institutional requirements in the interim, it will additionally be reviewed annually by the Academic Registrar on behalf of the Academic Board, and any updates reported to Academic Board for formal approval.
+In order to incorporate any changes to national and/or institutional requirements in the interim, it will additionally be reviewed annually by the Head of Academic Affairs & Quality on behalf of the Academic Board, and any updates reported to Academic Board for formal approval.

-Appendix A:

-Complaints & appeals procedure for applicants to the Art School
+Appendix A: Complaints & appeals procedure for applicants to the Art School